-- If you love casseroles, give our oven baked ground beef casserole with potatoes a whirl.
+- If you love quick and easy casseroles, give our oven baked ground beef casserole with potatoes a whirl.

 How should you save leftovers?
 This is important because I just hate wasting food!
 The key is to use a bag or container where you can suck the air out.
 That way it will maintain it’s moisture for a few days so you can enjoy it later.
 Just reheat in a microwave safe dish for about 1 minute or so.

 Since the noodles are already cooked I wouldn’t wait longer than 2 days to enjoy this.
 Those will continue to get softer and may fall apart beyond that time.

 Below is our printable recipe you can use over and over again.
 Seasonings below are suggestions that we love but of course you can change those up.
 If I have minced garlic on hand I will throw some of that in there too.